 Very sore chest + very large chest

 I noticed my chest was sore even before I knew I was pregnant.
 (That’s one of the reasons I took a test a week before my expected period, and it came up positive even then.)
 And, within the first month, my chest went from a B/C cup to a D cup.
 So, buying new sports bras was necessary almost immediately.
 I needed a lot more support for running to even be an option!
-The Brooks Juno has been my favorite.
+The Brooks Juno and this one from Amazon have been my favorite.